froukje/datamapu/content/posts/classical_ml/adaboost_example_reg.md

 ## Build the Model

-We will build a AdaBoost model from scratch using the above dataset.
-We use the default values, that are used in [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html), that is we use Decision Trees as underlying models with a maximum depth of three.
+We build a AdaBoost model from scratch using the above dataset.
+We use the default values from in [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html), that is we use Decision Trees as underlying models with a maximum depth of three.
 In this post, however, we will focus on AdaBoost and not on the development of the Decision Trees.
 To understand the details on how to develop a Decision Tree for a regression task, please refer to the separate articles [Decision Trees - Explained]({{< ref "/posts/classical_ml/decision_trees.md">}}) or [Decision Trees for Regression - Example]({{< ref "/posts/classical_ml/decision_tree_regression_example.md">}}).

 We start with asigning weights to each sample.
 Initially, the weights are all equal to $\frac{1}{N}$, whith $N$ the number of data samples, that is in our case the initial weights are $0.1$ for all samples.